BMX track building rules

-It's not the job of UCL to certify or approve anything other than the BMX track itself although the guidelines do cover areas that lie within two metres of the side of the track as this is considered a relevant safety issue for BMX riders
+It's not the job of UCL to certify or approve anything other than the BMX track itself although the guidelines do cover areas that lie within two metres of the side of the riding surface as this is considered a relevant safety issue for BMX riders.

 The guidelines spell out the maximum and minimum width for BMX track layout and the legitimate alignment of any starting ramps, especially when 5-metre and 8-metre start ramps merge into a single straight.

 They set out the overall elevation of the BMX track from start gate to finish line the measurement of straights and berms.
 Of particular concern are the minimum distances required to give a good flow at all point of the track.